fizker/fzkes/readme.md

 - <s>A way to have it execute the original function</s>
 - <s>A way to return a specific value</s>
 - <s>A way to throw a specific error</s>
-- A way to call the last function passed as a parameter (node callback style)
+- <s>A way to call the last function passed as a parameter (node callback style)</s>
-- A way to call the first function passed as a parameter
+- <s>A way to call the first function passed as a parameter</s>
-- A way to call a specific parameter as if it was a function
+- <s>A way to call a specific parameter as if it was a function</s>
-- A way to call a function (any of the above) on the next tick instead of immediately
+- <s>A way to call a function (any of the above) on the next tick instead of immediately</s>
 - <s>A way to restore the system after a fake</s>
-- A way to easily set up and restore multiple fakes
+- <s>A way to easily set up and restore multiple fakes</s>

-All the ways to inject data into the system should allow setting both future calls and to the last call received.
+All the ways to inject data into the system should allow setting <s>both future calls and to</s> the last call received.
 The only exceptions are the throw and return parts, which only makes sense for future calls.

 <s>All ways (really all this time around) should allow for specific parameters to be